 Arcades can be expensive.
 In some areas, though, there are penny or nickel arcades.
 For a whopping $5 you can have hours of fun playing games and winning cheap prizes, with plenty of laughs thrown in.

 It costs zero money to dance in your PJ's at home.
 But that's not super fun, so try dancing at local clubs or bars.
 For example, my town has a popular swing club and salsa club with zero covers at the door.
 Even if you don't know how to dance, this is a great opportunity to learn.

 Board games aren't just the backup piece of entertainment you leave in a closet, collecting dust.
 Board games are actually really fun, especially with a crowd.
 You don't have to pay out the wazoo for a brand new board game, either.
 Head over to your local thrift store to find plenty of decent quality games and puzzles.

 What's more frugal than picking up a pen and paper and drawing something?
 I like to ramp up the excitement for this one: grab a buddy and take turns drawing each other.
-Worst drawer has to buy drinks!
+The worst drawer has to buy drinks!

 HikingWe need more ways to commune with nature in our tech-laden lives.
 Hiking is a fantastic way to get outdoors, breathe fresh air, and stay entertained for pretty much nothing.
 Make sure you have solid hiking boots and water before exploring.

 If I had to get a second job, it would be at my local thrift store.
 Seriously, that place is the bomb.
 I keep a running list of nice-to-have items on my phone; whenever I go to the thrift store, I look for items on my list at bargain prices.
 You can even bring a friend and host a thrift store fashion show.
 Find the ugliest 80s prom dresses and model for each other.